CAMS European Air Quality Forecasts and Analyses#

 set_global=False)

-In the last step, you can animate the dust concentration in order to see how the trace gas develops over a period of 4 days, from 4th to 7th February 2021.
+In the last step, you can animate the dust concentration in order to see how the trace gas develops over a period of 4 days, from 7th to 10th of April 2024.

 You can do animations with matplotlib’s function animation.
 Jupyter’s function HTML can then be used to display HTML and video content.